 Don'ts:

-• Avoid building your entire app with flutter_eval.
-While it is technically possible, it is not recommended as network access is not guaranteed on mobile devices.
-If your user is in a state where they have no network access on the first launch, your app will be useless.
+Avoid building your entire app with flutter_eval.
+While technically possible, it is not recommended, as network access is not guaranteed on mobile devices.
+If your user has no network access on the first launch, your app will be useless.

-• Do not perform major overhauls via remote updates.
-Store policies are vague, but they do state that unreviewed functionality can result in a ban.
-While there are different levels to this, switching your app from a music player to a crypto exchange will definitely get you banned.
-Unsupervised rebranding might get you nexted, while fixes to the existing functionality and offering user-customized content is definitely fine.
-Exploring the store policies’ boundaries at your own risk is advisable, but it is recommended to stick to bug fixes and feature enhancements.
+Do not perform major overhauls via remote updates.
+Store policies are vague but state that unreviewed functionality can result in a ban.
+While there are different levels to this, switching your app from a music player to a crypto exchange will get you banned.
+Unsupervised rebranding might get you nexted, while fixing the existing functionality and offering user-customized content is fine.
+Exploring the store policies’ boundaries at your own risk is advisable, but sticking to bug fixes and feature enhancements is recommended.

 A peek at store regulations